-| HATHA YOGA IN GOA |
+HATHA YOGA IN GOA

-A BEGINNERS GUIDE
+A BEGINNER’S GUIDE

-HATHA YOGA IN GOA – Yoga for Lifestyle & Healing
+Yoga for Lifestyle & Healing

 HATHA YOGA | हठयोग

-Hatha Yoga Hatha yoga is a specific yoga system introduced by Yogi Swatmarama in 15th century India.
+Hatha yoga is a specific yoga system introduced by Yogi Swatmarama in 15th century India.
 The name Hatha is compounded by Ha and Tha, respectively, meaning the sun and the moon.

 Hatha yoga is a preparatory stage in cleansing your physical body that keeps your body in shape through practicing a higher level of meditation.
 Hatha yoga is a powerful practice for purifying the body, the mind, and the soul.
 This type of Yoga also follows the same principles as Raja yoga.